 On Monday, you first put tasks on a board and then add in the steps required to complete the task.
 For teams that are currently using spreadsheets to manage their processes/projects, monday.com is the ideal choice for automating workflow management.
 This tool can round out your workflow with alerts, notifications, integrations, and automation.
 Notable features of monday.com include:

 Visual task management platform- You can plan, organize, and track all your team’s work in one place with this workflow tracking tool.
 It is an easy and intuitive digital workflow tool that can be used to create your workflow without any training whatsoever.
 You can create the ideal workflow within minutes using 200+ ready-to-use templates.

 Visual super table – Monday operates with a visual super table that provides over 200 templates and 30+ drag-and-drop column types that allow several options to customize your workflows.
-Groups, updates, items, and sub-items can be synced in real-time in order to keep everything within the context of your actual project, workflow, process, and everything in between.
+Groups, updates, items, and sub-items can be synced in real-time to keep everything within the context of your actual project, workflow, process, and everything in between.

 Comprehensive data views – You can view your data in several easily understandable formats like Kanban, Calendar, Timeline, Gantt charts, workload, and forms.
 Such formats help you understand process performances in the way you are most comfortable with.
-From complex to colorful to basic, you can view data in any format you want.
+From complex to colourful to basic, you can view data in any format you want.

 Mobile compatibility – With Monday, you can communicate easily with anyone you wish to in the team from any location and any device you are using.
-Share files and images, updates, feedback, etc in real-time via the mobile app that is compatible with Android and iOS devices.
+Share files and images, updates, feedback, etc. in real-time via the mobile app that is compatible with Android and iOS devices.